Mohammed Ibrahim Al Shaibani

+Mohammed Ibrahim Al Shaibani (Arabic: محمد إبراهيم الشيباني) is an Emirati government official who is currently the director general of the Dubai Ruler's Court, a government entity within the Emirate of Dubai.

-He is the board member & managing director of the Investment Corporation of Dubai and also serves as the vice chairman of the Supreme Fiscal Committee of Dubai.
+He is the board member & managing director of the Investment Corporation of Dubai and the vice chairman of the Supreme Fiscal Committee of Dubai.
 He is a member of the Executive Council of Dubai, an entity that oversees and supports government bodies in the emirate.

 He is chairman of Dubai Islamic Bank (DIB) and sits on the boards of several state owned UAE enterprises, such as Dubai World and Dubai Aerospace Enterprise (DAE).

 Career

 Early life

-According to a profile in Arab News, he has a Bachelor of Computer Science from a university in the United States.
+Al Shaibani has a Bachelor of Computer Science from a university in the United States.
 He started his career at Dubai Ports Authority and Jebel Ali Free Zone, where he worked for seven years.
 After that, he moved to Singapore where he spent four years as managing director of Al Khaleej Investments.

 Government roles

 Since 1998 Al Shaibani has held president's position with the Dubai Office, a private management entity for the Royal Family of Dubai.
 In this capacity, he represented the interests of the ruling family in London for eight years from 1999 to 2007.
 He currently oversees the functioning of this office from Dubai.

-Mohammed Al Shaibani is also a member of the Executive Council, Government of Dubai, which was created in 2003 to support government authorities in maintaining the stability and organization of the emirate, in addition to developing its society and economy.
-The Executive Council is responsible for setting and implementing the general strategy of Dubai, as well as enforcing local laws.
-The Council also sets the annual budget for the Government of Dubai.
+Al Shaibani is also a member of the Executive Council, Government of Dubai, which was created in 2003 to support government authorities in maintaining the stability and organization of the emirate, in addition to developing its society and economy.

 Al Shaibani also serves as the vice chairman of the Supreme Fiscal Committee (SFC) of Dubai since its inception in 2007.
 This five-man committee supervises the Dubai Financial Support Fund.
 In 2008, Al Shaibani was appointed director general of The Ruler's Court, Government of Dubai, by Emiri decree issued by Sheikh Mohammed bin Rashid Al Maktoum, ruler of Dubai.